 AACC offers a full range of Engineering and Electronics Technology programs to prepare students for exciting jobs in industry, government and for transfer to a four-year institution.
 Learn more about our areas of study:

 Timothy Callinan, associate professor

 Peggy Walton, instructional specialist

 The Wunderlich family have established a mechatronics scholarship for AACC students.
-The purpose of this scholarship is to supplement or augment the expenses of a student enrolling full time.
-The recipient shall meet the following eligibility:
+The purpose of this scholarship is to help with the expenses of a student enrolling full time.
+Recipients need to meet the following eligibility:

 The Mechatronics program faculty and staff are extremely grateful for the Wunderlich's support!
 This scholarship will change the life of a student every year!

-Join us in the afternoon of the second Friday of each month during the fall and spring semesters for a special engineering event featuring guest speakers from local industry or universities, field trips to industry and area university engineering programs.
+Keep an eye on the calendar for special engineering events featuring guest speakers from local industry or universities, field trips to industry and area university engineering programs.